HanGuangXin/ByteTrack_ReID/README.md

 # ByteTrack_ReID

+**[update 20220428]**
+I found a ReID related bug of original ByteTrack.
+I made a PR to ByteTrack and it is merged to master branch of ByteTrack. https://github.com/ifzhang/ByteTrack/pull/184
+So the ReID part of current code will not be train correctly when track_id becomes larger.
+I will update the code when I got time.
+Or you can make a PR to help me out!

 **[update 20220414]**:
 1. Fix loss computation bug in yolo_head.py.
 2. Fix feature update in FairMOT tracker when recovering a tracklet.